-Mt Sneffels has an incredible variety of routes and is the focal point of southwest Colorado alpine climbing.
+From the standard Lavender Col to more challenging routes on the north face, there is a great variety of routes to choose from making this peak the focal point of southwest Colorado alpine climbing.
 Whether climbing Sneffels in the spring with perfect firm snow conditions or in the fall during dry conditions it is one of Colorado’s best 14er climbs.

 This is an awesome peak in it’s own right!
 It’s also a great place to prepare for trips into the Alaska Range or Cascades where the routes have greater commitment.
 Spring snow climbing combined with rock climbing instruction is a great way to make an entrance to the complex and challenging world of alpine climbing.
 Check out our INTRO TO ALPINE CLIMBING course if you are interested in a multi-day skill development course.